Assessing the Impact of Unequal Noises and Foreground Modeling on SGWB Reconstruction with LISA: Assessing the impact of unequal noise and foreground modeling

 By comparing the eq-eq (red) and uneq-uneq (blue) cases, we find that the error, or the width of distribution, of signal parameters increases by only a few 10\% at most.
 While there is a similar increase in the uncertainty for $\Omega_{\rm Gal}$, the error for $\Omega_{\rm Ext}$ remains effectively unchanged.
 Although not shown here, a similar behavior was observed for larger values of the signal amplitude, {\it e.g.}, SNR $\simeq 100$.
-This result is consistent with Ref.~\cite{Hartwig:2023pft}, which shows that unequal noise amplitudes and suboptimality have little effect on signal reconstruction.
-We believe that this is because the frequency dependence of the noise correlations is well distinguishable from that of the signal.
+This result is consistent with Ref.~\cite{Hartwig:2023pft}, which shows that unequal noise amplitudes have little effect on signal reconstruction.
+We believe that this is because the signal and noise transfer functions have different structures and frequency dependencies.
+This was shown, e.g., in Fig.~11 and~13 of Ref.~\cite{Hartwig:2021mzw}, using a flat signal as a proxy.
+In practice, given the different propagation in the data streams, the signal parameters have very little degeneracy with the noise parameters and complications in the noise model do not affect the measurement of the signal parameters significantly.
 Indeed, in the full triangle plot, we did not observe any significant correlation between the noise amplitudes and the signal parameters, or between the noise amplitudes and the foreground amplitudes.
-In other words, the perfect knowledge of the noise spectrum makes the signal parameter reconstruction robust against the amplitude inequality and the suboptimality.
+In other words, the perfect knowledge of the noise spectrum makes the signal parameter reconstruction robust against the amplitude inequality.
 As we will see below, in Sec.~\ref{sec:extend_fg}, relaxing the assumption on the knowledge of the foreground spectral shape affects more the parameter reconstruction.
 We also expect that the reconstruction in the unequal noise and unequal amplitudes case could be improved (and hopefully get closer to the equal noise and equal amplitudes case) once we include the off-diagonal parts of the covariance matrix.

 Interestingly, the incorrect fitting, {\it i.e.}, uneq-eq case (green), shows a slightly worse estimate than the uneq-uneq case as the distributions of the former are still concentrated around the injected values and spread out only by a factor of a few.
 We believe this is due to the unequal amplitudes~\eqref{eq:unequal_noise_levels} only moderately fluctuating around their RMS values.
 With this moderate inequality, AA and EE noise spectra~\eqref{eq:uneq_AET} are well approximated by the equal noise spectrum~\eqref{eq:psdAA} with the RMS amplitudes, which are well determined by the TT-channel.
 This situation could be altered if there is a drastic inequality in the amplitude parameters that change by orders of magnitude.
 This would make the unequal noise spectrum significantly different from the equal noise spectrum, resulting in a worse and possibly biased estimate in the uneq-eq case.